-The obvious purpose of the law creating the office of Government director was to secure in the actual and active direction of the company representatives of the large secure in the actual and active direction of the company representatives of the large interest held by the Government in the road.
+The obvious purpose of the law creating the office of Government director was to secure in the actual and active direction of the company representatives of the large interest held by the Government in the road.
 It was intended that the Government's representatives should not merely be a medium of communication through whom what had been done might be learned, but that they should have a voice in the direction, having intimate knowledge of its affairs, and keeping themselves thoroughly informed concerning all its transactions and the policy of its administration.
-The appointment of the Commissioner of Railroads obviates the necessity for much of the detail concerning the condition of the road and equipment, and for the extended statistics forwards, vestering in the Government director's recent but in each excessed. tistics formerly contained in the Government director's report, but in no other respect that we can see does it limit their functions or relieve the company's officers of the duty of consulting them upon all matters concerning the management.
+The appointment of the Commissioner of Railroads obviates the necessity for much of the detail concerning the condition of the road and equipment, and for the extended statistics formarly contained in the Government director's report, but in no other represent tistics formerly contained in the Government director's report, but in no other respect that we can see does it limit their functions or relieve the company's officers of the duty of consulting them upon all matters concerning the management.